selimhamidou/selimhamidou.github.io/_posts/2023-05-10-I_created_a_beta_version_of_Salesforce_Inspector_With_LWC.markdown

 </LightningComponentBundle>
 {% endhighlight%}

-Now, you can  the result:
+Now, you can see the result:
 ![Final result](/Images/success_upload_csv.jpg)